#aerospace-engineering

 Israel just unveiled its first 20-qubit superconducting quantum computer, and it's not about size—it's about precision and control.

-#1410: The Math of Near-Misses: Why Ballistic Missiles Stray
+#1410: When Probability Decides Peace: The Unseen Math of Missile Stray

 Why do high-tech missiles miss their marks?
 Explore the physics of CEP, sensor drift, and the terrifying math of modern ballistic warfare.